 This program allows students, who obtain certain on-campus jobs and exhibit need, to have their income "protected" from the subsequent year's FAFSA calculation.
 Federal funds pay 75% of a student's wages, while the University pays the remaining 25%.
 Wages paid to students in the work study program vary according to the student's qualifications and duties performed.
 The University cannot guarantee a job for every student.
 A limited number of community service job opportunities are also available.

 Federal Perkins Loan

-The Perkins Loan is a need-based loan program offered to early financial aid applicants.
+The Perkins Loan is a need-based loan program offered to select financial aid applicants.
 The loan is subsidized (interest-free while enrolled), and has a 5% fixed interest rate once in repayment.
 Based on availability of funds, and only available for prior recipients who remain in the same academic program (major).

 Repayment of Perkins Loan begins nine months after graduation or withdrawal from school.
 If the total amount is paid within nine months of graduation, interest will not accrue.
 Payments may be extended over a 10-year period at 5% interest on the unpaid balance.
 Members of the armed forces on active duty and students who transfer to other schools to complete undergraduate or graduate work, may defer payment and interest and extend the repayment period.

 The Biola Loan is a need-based loan program offered to select financial aid applicants based on special circumstance consideration.
 The loan is subsidized (interest-free while student is enrolled), and has a 5% fixed interest rate.

 Repayment begins nine months after ceasing to be a regular student at Biola University.
 If the total amount is paid within nine months of graduation, interest will not accrue.
 Payments may be extended over a 10-year period at 5% interest of the unpaid balance.